Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Derivation of BH proper motion prior

 Starting with the thin disk stellar distribution in eq.~\eqref{eq:thin_disk}, we can estimate the increase in $z_d$ by considering the following.
 We assume all stars start at exactly $z = 0$ with some known velocity dispersion $\sigma_{v_z}$.
 The probability distribution function (PDF) of stars at $z = 0$ is

 From energy conservation, the PDF of stars at $z$ is

 where $\phi(z)$ is the gravitational potential at $z$.
 Marginalizing over velocities gives:

 where the second equals sign comes from eq.~\eqref{eq:thin_disk}.
-Here we can see that if the background gravitational potential stays the same, the scale length $z_d\propto\sigma_{v_z}^2$.
+Here we can see that if the background gravitational potential stays the same, the scale height $z_d\propto\sigma_{v_z}^2$.

-Black hole X-ray binaries (figure~7 in ref.~\cite{Atri_2019}) suggest a bimodal distribution of natal kick velocities.
+BH X-ray binaries (figure~7 in ref.~\cite{Atri_2019}) suggest a bimodal distribution of natal kick velocities.
 In \textit{Gaia} DR2, the vertical velocity dispersion around the solar neighborhood is reported to be around $\sigma_{v_z}\approx 20$ km/s \cite{2018}.
 Combining the stellar velocity dispersion and natal kick, the final velocity dispersion is approximately $\sigma_{v_z}\approx 70$ km/s.
-In terms of the scale height of the thin disk distribution, this implies that the scale height of black hole distribution is around 10 times that of the scale height of stellar distribution.
-Therefore, we use $z_d = 3$ kpc for the black hole distribution in the sky.
+In terms of the scale height of the thin disk distribution, this implies that the scale height of BH distribution is around 10 times that of the scale height of stellar distribution.
+Therefore, we use $z_d = 3$ kpc for the BH distribution in the sky.

 At a given location in galactic coordinate $(l,b)$, the joint distribution of the lens proper motion and distance $P(\pmb{\mu}_l, D_l|l,b)$ is given by Bayes' theorem

 The distance prior $P(D_l|l, b)$ is given by eq.~\eqref{eq:distance_prior}.
 The conditional probability $P(\pmb{\mu}_l | D_l, l, b)$ can be calculated via the following process: we start with the conditional probability